 Well, this one gets a few people so you can call it whatever you want (loaded chicken, totally amazing chicken), but it is because one bite and you’re addicted and can’t stop eating it!

 You have delicious shredded chicken with the zing and creaminess of ranch dressing/dip, add in the salty crunch of bacon pieces, and the stringy melted cheese, and don’t forget the crisp green onions; you have everything delicious all in one pot, and you get a little in each bite you take.

 I have never seen anyone able to stop at one bite or one slider, they always reach for more!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-Chicken – You can start from scratch with raw chicken breasts or you can use previously cooked chicken.
+Chicken – You can start from scratch with raw boneless skinless chicken breast or you can use previously cooked chicken.
 If I am in a hurry, I like to use a rotisserie chicken and it just takes minutes after you get started.